-Note: The dependent variable is action a. pooling_interval is a dummy variable for $\theta \in [50 - 2b, 50 + 2b]$.
+Note: The dependent variable is action a. pooling_interval is a dummy variable for $\theta \in [50-2b, 50+2b]$.
 Standard errors are in parentheses. indicates significance at 0.1% level, significance at 1% level, and significance at 5% level.

-indicate that our data are more qualitatively consistent with Gilligan and Krehbiel (1989).
+estimated coefficients reported in columns (1) and (3) of Table 4, in which we regress a on θ , indicate that our data are more qualitatively consistent with Gilligan and Krehbiel (1989).
 Echoing the comparative statics, the coefficients decrease from 0.851 for b = 10 to 0.598 for b = 20 with non-overlapping 95% confidence intervals [0.826, 0.876] and [0.560, 0.635].

 We further examine our data in light of a distinguishing feature of Gilligan and Krehbiel's (1989) equilibrium: the existence of a "pooling interval," [50-2b, 50+2b], for which action 50 is chosen.
-Given the values of biases in our treatments, this generates the following prediction: the range of θ for which a = 50 is chosen extends from [30, 70] for b = 10to [10, 90] for b = 20.
-In line with the comparative statics, Figures 3(a)-(b) reveal that there is a stronger cluster of actions at 50 for b = 20 than for b = 10; quantitatively, the frequencies of actions in [49.5, 50.5] are 4% for b = 10 and 10.67% for b = 20.
+Given the values of biases in our treatments, this generates the following prediction: the range of θ for which a=50 is chosen extends from [30,70] for b=10 to [10,90] for b=20.
+In line with the comparative statics, Figures 3(a)-(b) reveal that there is a stronger cluster of actions at 50 for b=20 than for b=10; quantitatively, the frequencies of actions in [49.5, 50.5] are 4% for b=10 and 10.67% for b=20.
 Apart from the comparative statics, these frequencies themselves provide supplementary evidence for the pooling intervals.
-As a benchmark for comparison, the observed frequencies of states in [49.5, 50.5] are 1.17% for b = 10 and 0.5% for b = 20.
-Comparing the two sets of frequencies suggests that disproportionately many actions chosen in a close neighborhood of 50 are chosen when the state is not close to 50.
+As a benchmark for comparison, the observed frequencies of states in [49.5, 50.5] are 1.17% for b=10 and 0.5% for b=20.
+Comparing the two sets of frequencies suggests that disproportionately many actions in a close neighborhood of 50 are chosen when the state is not close to 50, and this is true for both b = 10 and b = 20.18

 Columns (2) and (4) of Table 4 report estimation results from an extended regression model, in which we include a dummy variable for states in [50-2b, 50+2b] (pooling_interval) and an interaction term ($\theta \times pooling_interval$).
-For b = 20, the statistically significant coefficient of pooling_interval is 5.783 and that of $\theta \times pooling_interval$ is -0.0988.
-Taken together, the positive and the negative signed coefficients indicate that the fitted line for states in [50 - 2b, 50 + 2b] has a greater intercept and a smaller slope compared to the fitted line for all states.
-This provides further evidence that the behavior for states in [50 - 2b, 50 + 2b] is qualitatively different from the rest in the direction predicted by Gilligan and Krehbiel (1989).
-No statistically significant coefficients are obtained for b = 10.
+For b=20, the statistically significant coefficient of pooling_interval is 5.783 and that of $\theta \times pooling_interval$ is -0.0988.
+Taken together, the positive and the negative signed coefficients indicate that the fitted line for states in [50-2b, 50+2b] has a greater intercept and a smaller slope compared to the fitted line for all states.
+This provides further evidence that the behavior for states in [50-2b, 50+2b] is qualitatively different from the rest in the direction predicted by Gilligan and Krehbiel (1989).
+No statistically significant coefficients are obtained for b=10.

 Finding 1.
 In treatments O-2, receivers' actions are positively correlated with the state.
 The correlation decreases as the bias level increases, as predicted by Gilligan and Krehbiel's (1989) equilibrium.
-Further in line with Gilligan and Krehbiel (1989), there is evidence of pooling action chosen for a range of intermediate states around 50, especially for b = 20.
+Further in line with Gilligan and Krehbiel (1989), there are observations of pooling action chosen for a range of intermediate states around 50, with stronger evidence for b = 20 and some evidence for b = 10.

-Informational efficiency and receivers' payoffs allow us to further differentiate the two papers in terms of their different comparative statics regarding the outlier principle.19 Gilligan and Krehbiel (1989) predict that a higher bias translates into a higher variance in the equilibrium outcome, i.e., a drop in informational efficiency, and, with no change in distributional efficiency, a lower receiver's payoff.
-On the other hand, Krishna and Morgan's (2001) fully revealing equilibrium predicts that informational efficiency does not change with the bias.
+Informational efficiency and receivers' payoffs further differentiate the two papers in terms of their different comparative statics vis-à-vis the outlier principle.
+Gilligan and Krehbiel (1989) predict that a higher bias translates into a higher variance in the equilibrium outcome, i.e., a drop in informational efficiency, and, with no change in distributional efficiency, a lower receiver's payoff.
+By constrast, Krishna and Morgan's (2001) fully revealing equilibrium predicts that informational efficiency does not vary with the bias.